sematext/docs/docs/logs/faq.md

 **How many logs can I store?**

-There is no limit to how many logs you can store in your Logsene app.
+There is no limit to how many logs you can store in your logging management app.
- That said, you should try to pick the ideal Daily Volume when picking your Logsene plan, as that is going to give you the most optimal $/GB price.
-If you pick too small Daily Volume and often go over the selected volume your $/GB price will be higher than if you picked the next higher Daily
+ That said, you should try to pick the ideal Daily Volume when picking your plan, as that is going to give you the most optimal $/GB price.
+If you pick too small Daily Volume and often go over the selected volume your $/GB price will be higher than if you picked the next higher Daily Volume.
-Volume.

 **How many fields can my log events have?**